As a symbol of love and unceasing devotion to his wife, Teodorico Adarna thought of building an architectural edifice for his wife, Leah.

 What makes the temple unique is its architectural design, which has a great resemblance to the ancient Greek architectural styles that are famous for its temples.

 Resembling the ancient pantheons of Greece, Teodorico had the palace built like a Greek temple with gigantic lions on each side of the stairways leading to the doorstep.
 The staircase itself draws attention with its brass angels where a 9-ft.
-Bronze statue of Queen Leah awaits.
+A bronze statue of Queen Leah awaits.
 Underneath her throne is a verbatim of her husband’s words of describing her.
 Gigantic statues of golden lions stand as guards on the side of the doorstep.
 At the same time, the temple holds an art gallery, a museum, and a library where Leah’s favorite things are displayed.

 With all these beautiful sights you can behold, it will truly be worth it to know how to go to the temple of Leah.